top of page

 About Us Adult Services Children Services Employment News Events Foundation More About Us Adult Services Children Services Employment News Events Foundation More Donate Now Individual Support Services (ISS) ISS funds are utilized by individuals who are living independently in the community.
 The funds assist an individual in meeting their financial obligations.
 An individual must be OPWDD-eligible to qualify.
 Intake Application CP Rochester .pdf Download PDF • 393KB Contact Us Interested in learning more about out Intake, contact us by filling out the form below.
 First name* Last name* Email* Phone What service are you interested in?
 What can we help you with?* Get In Touch

-About Us Adult Services Children Services Employment News Events Foundation More About Us Adult Services Children Services Employment News Events Foundation More Donate Now Speech-Language Therapy First name* Last name* Email* Phone What service are you interested in?
+About Us Adult Services Children Services Employment News Events Foundation More About Us Adult Services Children Services Employment News Events Foundation More Donate Now Music Therapy First name* Last name* Email* Phone What service are you interested in?
 What can we help you with?* Get In Touch Contact Us Interested in learning more about Clinical & Therapeutic Services, contact us by filling out the form below.
-Speech-Language Pathologists are responsible for the diagnosis and treatment of speech, language and/or swallowing disorders.
-Speech-language therapy is provided to individuals exhibiting communication disorders primarily in the areas of language (grammar and memory), articulation, voice production, fluency, and aural rehabilitation (hearing).
-Evaluation and training for the use of augmentative communication (e.g. speech generating devices) are also provided.
-The primary goal is to enhance functional communication skills.
-Additional services include evaluation and recommendations for feeding and swallowing difficulties (dysphagia).
-All pathologists in the Speech Department are board certified by the American Speech-Language and Hearing Association.
+Music Therapy facilitates greater independence by using music as a motivational tool.
+Additional incorporated techniques include creative arts such as drama, dance and artistic expression.
+Music therapy can also address motor skills, communication, cognition, social domains, and affective and auditory memory.
+Our Music Therapist is Board Certified (MT-BC) and a LCAT (Licensed Creative Arts Therapist).
 Clinical & Therapeutic Aquatic Therapy Behavioral Health Services Family Dental Center Music Therapy Occupational Therapy Physical Therapy Speech-Language Therapy

 Search Results